JPMorgan's solid quarterly profit beats back recession fears

 (Reuters) - JPMorgan Chase & Co posted a better-than-expected quarterly profit on Friday, easing fears that slowing economic growth could weigh on its results.

-The largest U.S. bank by assets showed strength across its businesses in the first quarter, driven by what Chief Executive Jamie Dimon described as solid growth in the U.S. economy, moderate inflation and strong consumer and business confidence.
+The largest U.S. bank by assets showed strength across its businesses in the first quarter, driven by what Chief Executive Jamie Dimon described as solid U.S. economic growth, moderate inflation and strong consumer and business confidence.

 U.S. bank stocks have underperformed the broader market in recent months on fears of an impending recession, with economists and investors citing concerns over a flattening yield curve and slowing housing market.
 But bank executives have downplayed concerns, pointing to continuing loan growth.

-“There is no law that says it has to stop,” Dimon said when asked if the decade-long economic expansion is not due to turn into a recession.
+“There is no law that says it has to stop,” Dimon said when asked if the decade-long economic expansion is due to turn into a recession.
 “I wouldn’t count on there having to be a recession in the short run.”

 Loans in JPMorgan’s consumer banking division rose 4 percent from a year ago.
 Overall revenue rose 4.7 percent to $29.85 billion.
 Analysts had expected revenue of $28.44 billion, according to IBES data from Refinitiv.